adamthetest/DigitalNomadWebsite/PRE_PUSH_HOOK.md

 ## What the Hook Does

-The pre-push hook runs three essential quality checks in sequence:
+The pre-push hook runs four essential quality checks in sequence:

 1. **Laravel Pint** - Code style formatting and validation
 2. **PHPStan** - Static analysis for type safety and error detection
+3. **Security Audit** - Comprehensive security vulnerability scanning
-3. **Tests** - Unit and feature test suite execution
+4. **Tests** - Unit and feature test suite execution

 If any of these checks fail, the push is blocked and you'll need to fix the issues before pushing.